Nuitka/Nuitka-website/pages/commercial.rst

    Python tracebacks are good for this, but you cannot want them to be readable to the user.
 This is very traceback encryption comes in.
    Nuitka with the commercial plugin will make sure to encrypt all traceback outputs.
-They can still carry as much information as you want, but only you will be able to decode them.
+They still carry the information as you want, but *only you* will be able to decode them.

-   Both symmetric and asymmetric encryption are available for you to use there and you can decide which information is part of the encryption, and which part is not, e.g. hostname, client name, etc. could be output without that, while variable names and values would be, depending on your choice!
+   Symmetric encryption (and asymmetric encryption in a future update) are available for you to use there.

+   In a future update, you can decide which information is transferred, and what is part of the encryption, and which part is not, e.g. hostname, client name, etc. could be output int plain text, while the variable names and values would not be, depending on your choice!

 -  Encrypted outputs